aymenhafeez/aymenhafeez.github.io/about.md

 permalink: /about/
 ---

-I'm a recent chemical engineering graduate from the University of Sheffield.
+Hi :wave: I'm a recent chemical engineering graduate from the University of Sheffield.
 Currently, I'm taking a short(ish) break before committing to a long term career plan (grad job, post grad studies) to work on various projects and learn about things I find interesting.